2020 Nova Scotia attacks: Wentworth Valley attacks

 By 01:00, the RCMP had circulated internal bulletins to police agencies across Nova Scotia, identifying Wortman as a suspect who was "armed and dangerous" and associated with "an old white police car".
 At 05:43, Wortman left Debert and drove north on Highway 4 to a house whose residents he knew, located on Hunter Road in Wentworth, approximately 37 km north of Portapique.
 He arrived at around 06:30 and shortly thereafter killed the two occupants and their two dogs.
 Wortman remained at the house for about three hours; what he did during that time is unclear.

 At around that time, police located Wortman's spouse in Portapique; she had fled to a neighbour's home to call 9-1-1 since Wortman had smashed her cellphone.
 She was barefoot and claimed to have been hiding outdoors for much of the night.
 She confirmed that he was impersonating a police officer and provided a photo of his replica police vehicle.
 A BOLO alert containing this updated information was issued to officers across the province at around 08:00, warning Wortman "could be anywhere" in Nova Scotia.
 The RCMP publicly announced that they were dealing with an active shooter situation in Portapique at 08:02.
 Wortman was publicly identified as the suspect at 08:54.

-Wortman eventually set the house on fire where he had stayed.
+Wortman eventually set fire to the house in which he had stayed.
 As he left, he killed a neighbour who had been out for a walk who saw the fire and tried to help.
 Wortman began driving south on Highway 4 back toward Portapique at 09:23.
 At 09:35, he shot and killed another victim, a woman who was walking on the side of the road in Wentworth Valley.
 At around 09:45, armed and still dressed in a police uniform, he went to another house in Glenholme whose residents he knew.
-But, the couple recognized him and refused to let him in; the man armed himself with a 12-gauge shotgun to deter Wortman's entry.
+The couple recognized him and refused to let him in, and the man armed himself with a 12-gauge shotgun to deter Wortman's entry.

 Wortman tried to trick them into thinking he was an officer and involved in the manhunt.
 He called out his own name and shouted, "Come out with your hands up," but the couple called the police and he left.
 By 09:48, Wortman was seen near a campground in Glenholme.